 Why I love this Caprese Appetizer

-I love these Caprese salad skewers because they are a perfect light appetizer or snack and are especially good when game watching.
-I am a big promoter of Jersey tomatoes but when they are no longer in season, I go with either grape or cherry tomatoes.
+I love these Caprese salad skewers because they are a perfect easy appetizer or finger food snack.
+I am a big promoter of Jersey tomatoes during the summer months but when they are no longer in season, I go with either grape or cherry tomatoes.
 They are sweet even if I do not buy them at my local farmer's market.
 This is my "go-to" winter tomato to add to salads too.

 While my husband and son concentrate on the football games in the fall, I watch casually but my main attention is to the food.
 Because who doesn't love food while watching football?

 You probably already know that I love appetizers.
 I especially like them when they can be eaten in little bites.
 These Tomato Pesto Caprese Skewer Bites are the perfect thing to have at game day.
-They are light, fresh and so easy to make.
-This Caprese appetizer is the closest thing to a late bite of summer especially if you love tomatoes with pesto as much as I do.
+They are light, contain basic ingredients and are so easy to make.
+This Caprese appetizer is the closest thing to a late bite of summer especially if you love juicy tomatoes with pesto as much as I do.

-- Tomatoes – Look for bite-sized grape or cherry tomatoes.
+- Fresh Tomatoes – Look for bite-sized fresh grape tomatoes or juicy cherry tomatoes.

 - Mozzarella – Use fresh mozzarella cut into cubes or purchase mini mozzarella balls for these tasty bites.

 - Pesto – Homemade pesto is great or find prepared pesto sauce in the deli or Italian aisle of your grocery store.

 - Skewers – Keep it simple and use toothpicks, wooden skewers or bamboo skewers.
-You can also use metal skewers for a more sophisticated look.
+You can also use metal skewers for a more sophisticated look

 How To Make Mini Caprese Skewers